Counselling & Psychotherapy

 Taking the first step

-Finding the right therapist matters.
+Beginning therapy can feel vulnerable, and finding the right therapist matters.
 It is important that you feel comfortable with the person you choose.

 You don't have to have everything figured out before reaching out.

-You can reach out even if you’re not sure exactly what you need yet.
+You can reach out even if you're not sure exactly what you need yet.
+Knowing that something isn't working is enough to begin a conversation.